oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 A user then may edit the control statement for the control and add or change the contents.
 In this case an added item, `My added item` is shown as item `d`.
 You can then assemble the edited controls into a new catalog with the command `trestle author catalog-assemble --markdown markdown_dir --output new_catalog`.
 This will load the updated control statements for each control into a new json or yaml catalog named `new_catalog`.

-As with profile and ssp generation described below, a yaml header may be provided that is inserted into the top of each control file.
+As with profile and ssp generation described below, a yaml header may be provided with the `--yaml` option that is inserted into the top of each control file.
 If a control file already exists, as is expected in a continuous cycle of generate-edit-assemble, then the provided header will be merged with the existing header in each control.
 If a given item in the header is already present in the control, by default the values in the markdown header will be given priority, though this can be overridden by the `--overwrite-header-values` option, which will give priority to any values coming from the provided yaml header.
 In all cases, values in the yaml header not already present in the markdown header will be inserted.

-In the control markdown example above, the header contains some arbitrary values along with a special `x-trestle-set-params` section containing parameter values for some of the parameters in the control.
-Any parameter values set for the control in the catalog will appear in the markdown header automatically during `catalog-generate`.
+In the control markdown example above, the header contains some arbitrary values along with a special `x-trestle-set-params` section containing parameters for some of the parameters in the control.
+Any parameters set for the control in the catalog will appear in the markdown header automatically during `catalog-generate`.
 These values may be changed and values for other parameters may be inserted into the markdown header for later use during `catalog-assemble`.

 `catalog-assemble` is run with the command `catalog-assemble --markdown my_md --output my_new_catalog`.
 This will read the markdown for each control and create a new catalog based on any edits to the markdown.
 Note that you may optionally provide a `--name` option specifying an original json catalog into which the updated controls are inserted, and the resulting catalog can either replace the original one or output to a different json file.
 New controls may be added and existing controls may be removed.
 The main benefit is that the original metadata and other contents of the catalog json file will be retained.
 You have the option to specify a new `--version` for the catalog, and an option to regenerate the uuid's in the catalog.
-Finally, you have the option to use the parameter values in the markdown header to update the values in the control.
-Any parameter values present will be added to the control, and any not present will be removed.
+Finally, you have the option to use the parameters in the markdown header to update the values in the control.
+Any parameters and their values present will be added to the control, and any not present will be removed.
 The parameters themselves are still present but their values are removed.

 ## `trestle author profile-generate` and `trestle author profile-assemble`